redactyle/project-employee-data-protection/README.md

 ## Contributing

 Contributions to Employee Data Protection are welcome.
-Please follow the [contribution guidelines](https://chat.openai.com/c/CONTRIBUTING.md) when submitting changes.

 ## License